 Retest administrations will be done with alternating test forms.
 A $35 Test fee will be assessed for non-EFSC students who are applying for admission to another College.
 Contact the Testing Center for more information.

-Question 8: Are transfer students required to take the PERT?
+Question 8: Are transfer students required to take the Placement Test?

-Non-exempt transfer students who have not successfully completed an English or math course with a grade of C or higher must take the PERT in the applicable subject(s).
+Non-exempt transfer students who have not successfully completed an English or math course with a grade of C or higher must take the placement test in the applicable subject(s).